 - Fees: Accounts may have different fees associated with them, such as a monthly maintenance fee that you may have to pay if you don’t maintain a minimum daily or monthly account balance, or fees for withdrawing cash from an ATM.
 These fees are sometimes avoidable, but it is important to be aware of them and understand how best to manage them in order to avoid unwanted costs.

 - Features: There could be different features and services to compare, such as being able to deposit a check with a smartphone, use a mobile banking app or easily connect your account to your business’s accounting software.
+For online businesses, being able to integrate your bank with the front-end retail store helps you manage all aspects of your business.
+See Digital Payments.

 - Interest rates: You may be able to earn interest with either a checking or savings account, although savings accounts generally offer a higher interest rate.
 Compare the rates for both types of accounts from different banks.